Yoga for Skiing – Postures to Keep You Strong on the Slopes

 Benefits – Spine mobility, glute flexibility, and outer thigh muscles.

 1. Come to the floor on your hands and knees (table pose).
 Inhale, tuck toes under and lift hips to the ceiling.
 Spread out the fingers for stability and to distribute weight fairly.
 Push into the hands to lengthen the back and push into the toes, trying to flatten the feet to the ground, stretching out the calf muscles.
 Engage the core and stay in this pose and take long deep uuji breaths.

-2. To intensify the upper body strengthening, Exhale and bring the body into plank.
-Holding the breath as if moving into cobra, lower the body slowly to the ground but then push back up as a push up.
+2. To intensify the upper body strengthening, Exhale, and bring the body into a plank.
+Holding the breath as if moving into cobra, lower the body slowly to the ground but then push back up as a push-up.
 If this is too difficult then before going into plank rest your knees on the floor.

 Benefits – Good for core stability.
 Stretches the back and opens the chest.
 Going into plank and press up back into downward dog.
 Builds upper body strength.

 1. Start in Tadasana.
 Exhale and bring the left foot to the thigh at any height that you feel most comfortable and can hold it there.
 Have the toes pointing towards the ground.

 2. Inhale and lift the arms out sideways to 90 degrees.
 Exhale and bring the hands together in prayer pose.
 Fix your gaze on something to help maintain balance and at the same time inhale and keeping palms together lift the arms above the head.
 Lower the shoulders and relax them.
 Hold, breathing deeply and through the stomach.
 Repeat on the other side.

 Benefits – This helps with balance, tones, and strengthens quads, calves, ankles, and spine whilst stretching hip flexors, inner thighs, chest, and shoulders.
 Improves balance and promotes mobility in the hip and knee joints, which is important when making turns.